d-stephenson/d-stephenson.github.io/_posts/2021-04-09-journal-seven-dat602.md

 UPDATE tbl_Accounts SET counter = counter + 1;<br>
 END;<br>
 //<br>
--- Executes with the DEFINER security context privilege
+-- Executes with the DEFINER security context privilege<br>
 <i>Please note the above code is not indented correctly</i>

 To execute this procedure, any user that has the EXECUTE privilege can CALL the statement, as well as UPDATE the table tbl_Account under the DEFINER security context.